-Jeremy Wexler is a musician from New York residing in the San Francisco Bay Area.
-A recipient of a Fulbright Research Award to study electroacoustic composition at the Krzysztof Penderecki Academy of Music in Kraków, Poland and an ASCAP/SEAMUS Commission Award (2nd prize), his work has been premiered by international visionaries including Ukho Ensemble, Proton Bern, Divertimento Ensemble, Mivos, and ECO Ensemble.
+Jeremy Wexler is a musician from New York residing in the Kraków, Poland.
+A recipient of a Fulbright Research Award to study electroacoustic composition at the Krzysztof Penderecki Academy of Music and an ASCAP/SEAMUS Commission Award (2nd prize), his work has been premiered by international visionaries including the Novalis Trio, Ukho Ensemble, Proton Bern, Divertimento Ensemble, Mivos, and ECO Ensemble.
 Jeremy has performed as a conductor, a percussionist, and as a touring drummer.
 Completing his initial studies at SUNY Purchase College (B.M., M.M.), Jeremy is currently a Ph.D. candidate in music composition at the University of California, Berkeley.

-Jeremy Wexler is a musician from Long Island, NY currently residing in the San Francisco Bay Area.
+Jeremy Wexler is a musician from Long Island, NY currently residing in the Kraków, Poland.
 Studying the drum set from a young age, Jeremy cites his deep immersion in rhythm, gesture, and timbres of non-pitched percussion instruments in his formative years as a strong influence on his current musical explorations.
 This has been the central basis of Jeremy's compositions, which feature complex timbres, improvisation, microtonality, and the derivation of musical content based on various aspects of the drum set.
 Working in acoustic and electroacoustic mediums, he aims to create visceral music that encompasses a wide emotive landscape.

 With a longstanding passion for music education, Jeremy was a freelance percussion instructor and arranger who often traveled with various scholastic music ensembles to see his students perform.
 While maintaining a studio of private students, he taught solfege courses and composition lessons as a graduate student at SUNY Purchase College.
 He currently teaches music theory at the University of California, Berkeley where he is a PhD candidate in composition.
 Jeremy has studied composition with Ken Ueno, Franck Bedrossian, Myra Melford, Du Yun, Huang Ruo, and Suzanne Farrin.
 Recent interests include hybrid composing setups (analogue and digital), recording studio technology, and augmenting the drum set using electronics.